Oil on Copper

 — Sotheby's (@Sothebys) July 3, 2019

-On January 30 in New York, Sotheby's sells a Banquet of the Gods, oil on copper 16 x 20 cm, lot 53 estimated $ 5M.
+A Banquet of the Gods, oil on copper 16 x 20 cm painted by Wtewael, was sold for 6M by Sotheby's on January 30, 2019, lot 53.
 On this very small format Wtewael has staged about fifty characters in gradual registers from earth to clouds, with the high precision in details allowed by the metallic polishing.

 In the foreground Mars and Venus occupy the place of honor.
 The groups interact subtly : Cupid's arrow and Minerva's spear are directed outside their own groups.
 Some of these characters complacently offer their nudity to their partner.
 Bright blue spots of clothing bring an interesting chromatic balance in the forefront.
 Vulcan was not invited.